thekaranpawar/HTML-CSS-JavaScript-Mini-Projects/README.md

 Projects That Will Be Included :

-Interactive To-Do List: A simple to-do list application that allows users to add, mark as completed, and delete tasks.
+To-Do List: A simple to-do list application that allows users to add, mark as completed, and delete tasks.

 Quiz App: An interactive quiz game that dynamically generates questions and tracks the user's score.

 QR Code Generator: A QR Code Generator creates scannable codes from text or URLs, allowing easy sharing of information via mobile devices.

+Calculator: allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It features an intuitive interface with numeric buttons, operation buttons, and a display for results.
+The design is clean and responsive, offering smooth functionality for quick calculations.

 Technologies Used: